 Stop defending the original beach plan

-Once the weather weakens the beach lane, the island needs a simpler answer, not more commitment.
+Once the weather weakens the beach plan, the island needs a simpler answer, not more commitment.

 Use this when the original beach-heavy Mykonos plan stops making sense and the next move needs to shrink the island quickly instead of defending the original fantasy.